lunartechfreek/pawfect-pups/README.md

 ## Introduction

-Pawfect Pups is a fictional dog training company made for educational purposes as the first portfolio project for my diploma in software development that i am studying with the code intitute.
+Pawfect Pups is a fictional dog training company made for educational purposes as the first portfolio project for my diploma in software development that I am studying with the code intitute.
 This website is aimed at dog owners who would like to find a local dog training company.

-While designing this website i took into account the real world demands that customers would have for a real dog training company.
+While designing this website I took into account the real world demands that customers would have for a real dog training company.
 I have created static website with a total of six pages that are responsive and contain relevant and useful information to reach these goals.

-I have applied the the technologies i have learnt so far and used HTML5 and CSS3 to create my website.
+I have applied the the technologies I have learnt so far and used HTML5 and CSS3 to create my website.
 Other technologies used are listed in the technologies used section further down the page.

 ## UX